Can You Sue a Syracuse Hospital for Medical Malpractice?

 Can I Sue If My Condition Was Misdiagnosed?

-Misdiagnosis occurs when a medical professional fails to correctly identify a patient’s condition, leading to incorrect, delayed, or no treatment.
-This can result in worsened health conditions, unnecessary procedures, and sometimes even fatal consequences.
-Common scenarios include:
+A misdiagnosis occurs when a medical professional fails to correctly identify a patient’s condition, leading to incorrect, delayed, or no treatment.
+This can result in declining health conditions, unnecessary and sometimes risky medical procedures, and sometimes death.
+Common scenarios surrounding the misdiagnosis include:

-• Diagnosing a patient with the wrong illness
+• Diagnosing a patient with, and treating for, the wrong illness

-• Delaying a diagnosis that leads to a progression of the disease
+• Delaying a diagnosis that allows the disease or condition to progress

 Legal Grounds for a Medical Malpractice Claim